turicumzwingli/turicum/_texts/vondempredigtamt.md

 The Lord is coming soon [cf. Phil.
 4:5]; He is near—may He not find us sleeping when He arrives [cf. Mark 13:35–36].
 Therefore, be diligent and hopeful, and you will undoubtedly be victorious.
 May God grant His grace.
 Amen.

-In the Book on Baptism, a single word has altered the entire meaning: in M. M., on the second leaf, in the first part, on the thirteenth line, it should read: “That these had not previously been baptized with water.”
+In the *Book on Baptism*, a single word has altered the entire meaning: in *M. M.*, on the second leaf, in the first part, on the thirteenth line, it should read: “That these had not previously been baptized with water.”

 I was previously unable to reread the little book carefully myself; others have pointed this out to me.
 There may well be many more such errors in it.
 Let each reader attend carefully to the sense.